ChoiWheatley/ChoiWheatley/README.md

 ### VALUE

-**TRUST ASSET** matters.
-I know that if I don't do anything, it will be hidden, so I try to share everything I can with my team.
+**Trust |** I used to share my tasks and artifacts with team members.
+I believe that building trust equity leads to better quality software.

-In the code **INTENT** must be contained.
-One Pull Request contains one Intent.
+**Intent |** One pull request contains one Intent.
 I have a habit of dividing branches into just the right things and writing down the reasons for modifications in detail.

-**SHOW ME THE CODE**.
-Rather than talking loudly, I persuade with working code.
+**Show Me the Code |** Rather than talking loudly, persuade with working code.

 ### STRENGTH

-My strengths is **ENERGY**.
-We know that humans easily adapt to their environment, so we organize our surroundings to create a better environment for ourselves.
-Even though it's hard, when you meet a colleague, you greet them with energy, and that energy comes back to help you keep moving forward.
+My strengths are **ENERGY**.
+I know that humans can easily adapt to the environment, so I organize my surroundings to create a better environment.
+That energy comes back to help you keep moving forward.

-I'm a tool guy.
-I'm always interested in tools that make me more productive, so I often look for open source tools that solve everyday pain points and replace paid applications.
-I understand the frustrations of the Linux CLI environment, so I utilize shell shortcuts, the VIM editor, OpenSSH, diff, grep, and more to get things done quickly for complex requirements.
+I can handle my **TOOLS** well.
+I am always interested in tools that increase productivity, so I look for open source tools that improve my productivity and replace paid applications.
+Since we are well aware of the inconveniences of the Linux CLI environment, we can quickly handle complex requirements by utilizing shell shortcuts, VIM editor, OpenSSH, diff, grep, etc.

+---

 ### VISION